 Having a strong platform for your brand is key when consumers are contstantly looking for you.
 Show your customers that your company is always withing reach through a strong and cohesive social media pressence.* Source

 Despite what others have said, print is not dead.
 The most sucessful campaigns use a combination of both digital and print.
 My expertise in both fields will definitely boost your brand's awareness.* Source

 Keisha Croxton is a freelance Graphic Designer from Connecticut with more than 5 years of experience.
-She graduated Central Connecticut State University with a Bachelor of Arts in Graphic / Information Design.
+She graduated from Central Connecticut State University with a Bachelor of Arts in Graphic / Information Design.
 Keisha has experience in UX / UI Design, Front-End Web Design and Development, and Email Marketing Campaigns, just to name a few.
 She is currently the Communications Co-Chair for the AIGA Connecticut chapter handling Social Media.
 Keisha has a passion for helping others achieve excellence and devotes her full attention to each client's individual needs.
 Have a project or an idea you need help with?
 Please, don't hesitate to get in touch.Download Résumé

 "Keisha is a hardworking and deadline orientated graphic designer, and she has raised the design standards of the Helix Literary Magazine."

 — Kamil Wojnowski, Managing Editor of Helix Magazine (Spring 2014)

 "Keisha always finds a way to work with use no matter how complicated our needs are."